How extensive is acquiescence bias in brand research, and how can it be mitigated?

 Steph Clapham

+Survey research can be subject to many types of biases.
+One of the most interesting in brand research is acquiescence bias.
 The impact of acquiescence bias on data quality can be quite profound.
-It is not uncommon for survey results to show that 5% of the respondents claim to have purchased a product, whereas actual sales figures indicate that the true share should be closer to 0.1%.
-This kind of overclaim can be especially problematic for questions branched from another, as is often the case with funnel KPIs from awareness in brand surveys.
-If people who falsely claim to know a brand are asked more in-depth follow-up questions about it, they are unable to answer them, which introduces bias to the results.
+It is not uncommon for survey results to show that 5% of respondents claim to have purchased a product, whereas actual sales figures indicate the true share should be closer to 0.1%.
+This kind of overclaiming is especially problematic for questions that branch from others, as is often the case with funnel KPIs such as awareness in brand surveys.

-This impact is not necessarily consistent across brands either — it can be greatly exaggerated for lesser-known brands than those with very high awareness.
+This impact is not necessarily consistent across brands either ; it can be greatly exaggerated for lesser-known brands than those with very high awareness.
 Small brands are most impacted by acquiescence bias, given that even small errors in reported awareness can translate into quite drastic percentage leaps and even bigger representations of people in real population terms.

 To better understand the impact of acquiescence bias on our surveys, we designed a test to capture overclaim across various countries.
 In this article, we’ll explore the findings and their impact further.